Mohammed bin Rashid Al Maktoum Solar Park

-Thanks to a storage capacity of up to 15 hours, the plant can produce day and night.
+Thanks to a storage capacity of up to 15 hours, the plant can produce power day and night.

 History

 The solar park was announced by Mohammed bin Rashid Al Maktoum in January 2012.

 Phase 1

 The first phase of the park was a 13 MWp solar farm (DEWA 13) constructed by First Solar.
 It was commissioned on 22 October 2013.
 It uses 152,880 FS-385 black CdTe modules and generates about 28 GWh per year which corresponds to a capacity factor of 24.6%.

 Phase 2

 The second phase is a 200 MWp photovoltaic plant built at a cost of US$320 million by a consortium led by ACWA Power and Spanish company TSK.
 The second phase was scheduled to be commissioned by April 2017.
 It was completed ahead of time, and commissioned on 22 March 2017.
 TSK served as the primary contractor for the project, while ACWA Power will operate the plant.
 The phase includes 2.3 million photovoltaic solar panels spread over an area of 4.5 km2.
 ACWA Power secured a 27-year debt financing loan worth $344 million from the First Gulf Bank, the National Commercial Bank and the Samba Financial Group.
 The plant uses First Solar's CdTe modules.

 The 200 MWp second phase of the project caused worldwide attention, as the winning bid of the tender set a new record-low tariff of only US ¢5.89 per kilowatt-hour.
 This is about 20% lower than any previous, unsubsidized power purchase agreement (PPA) the world has seen before.
 The PPA is set to a 25-year time frame.
 Assuming the same capacity factor as for phase 1 (24.6%) the annual production will be approximately 430 GWh/yr.